nnseva/atasks/README.md

 The main advantages of the ATasks comparing with Celery:
 - asynchronous task evaluation instead of synchronous tasks
-- free combining of task calls inside another task using await
+- free combining of `atask` awaits inside another `atask` using `await`
-- easy awaiting a task and getting a result
+- easy awaiting an `atask` and getting a result
 - parallelization using standard asynchronous syntax
-- no any restriction for recurrent awaits
+- no any restriction for recurrent `await`s

 The main advantages of the ATasks comparing with aiotasks:
-- easier getting a result (await instead of async with)
+- easier getting a result (`await` instead of `async with`)
-- full transparency - the only difference from usual coroutine await is distributing tasks evaluation among a network
+- full transparency - the only difference from usual coroutine `await` is distributing `atasks` evaluation among a network
 - actual development

-The main disadvantages with Celery and aiotasks:
+The main disadvantages comparing with Celery and aiotasks:
 - `delay()`, `send()`, `async_call()`, `s()` etc. syntax is not available, and will never be implemented

 Usual scenarios see in the [scenarios.py](dev/tests/scenarios.py) file.

-## Where the task is evaluated
+## Where the atask is evaluated

-After the task is started, it is running in one thread from the beginning to the end.
-Other tasks may share the same thread in an asynchronous manner.
+After the `atask` is started, it is running in one thread from the beginning to the end.
+Other `atask`s may share the same thread in an asynchronous manner.

-On the other side, another task called from the first one may be running on any ATasks worker, on the same as the first one, or another, depending on the decision taken on the transport layer.
+On the other side, another `atask` called from the first one may be running on any ATasks worker, on the same as the first one, or another worker and host, depending on the decision taken on the transport layer, and present ATask workers connected to the same transport layer.

-The point where the task is awaited is the only point of taking a decision, where the awaited task should be running.
+The point where the `atask` is `await`ed is the only point of taking a decision, where the `await`ed `atask` should run.
 The transport layer takes this decision.

-The ATasks application can issue remote awaits immediately after core objects initializing.
-The ATask application receives remote awaits after the `activate()` call of the `Router`.
+The ATasks application can issue remote `await`s immediately after transport `connect()`.
+The ATask application receives remote `await`s after the `activate()` call of the `Router`.

-The `LoopbackTransport` always passes all awaits immediately to coroutines in the same thread.
+The `LoopbackTransport` always passes all `await`s immediately to coroutines in the same thread.
 It may be used for testing purposes.

-Other `Transport`s may allow remote awaits inside a process, or a host, or passed among a network.
+Other `Transport`s may allow remote `await`s inside a process, or a host, or passed among a network.

-The `AMQPTransport` allows using RabbitMQ (or analogue) to pass remote awaits among a network to any number of instances.
+The `AMQPTransport` allows using RabbitMQ (or analogue) to pass remote `await`s among a network to any number of instances.

 ## How to track `atask`